Traditional Jamaica Clothing - Symbolizing Our Heritage

 What are Traditional Daily Attire for Women and Men?

 Clothing styles for women and men have been traditionally made from light, woven fabrics which are hand-made by locals.
-Although nowadays, a wider variety of materials are used in clothing manufacture, many of which are imported from
+Although nowadays, a wider variety of materials are used in clothing manufacture, many of which are imported from other

 Typically men wear either long or short pants, along paired with a short-sleeved shirt, and women wear a long-flowing dress, or long skirt and blouse, coupled with a headscarf to contain their hair.
 The chosen colours of these garments are usually vivid and bold, and they are meant to represent the colourful and lively land and spirit of the island.